Steam Corrupted Update Files: 3 Quick Fixes ⚡

 1. Open Steam and go to the tab Library.

-2. Right click on the game and select Properties.
+2. Right-click on the game and select Properties.

-3. Go to the tab Local archives.
+3. Go to the tab Local Files.

-This process will scan and repair any corrupted files.
+This process will scan for and repair any corrupted files.
 Then, try opening the game again; the error should no longer appear.

-What if the 'Corrupted Update Files' error on Steam persists?
+What if the 'Corrupted update files' error on Steam persists?

-1. Repair Steam Library
+1. Repair your Steam library

 1. Open Steam and go to Steam > Settings.

-3. Click on Steam Library Folders within the section Content Libraries.
+3. Click on Steam library folders within the section Content Libraries.

 2. Move the game to another disk